Hello, My name is Cyrus Schenck and I run a ski company. People say I have the best job in the world — but let me set the record straight.

 These lessons forced me to re-think what I thought of the industry and how it operated before Renoun sold a single pair of skis.
 It is what forced me to decide to sell 100% online and offer crazy-good return policies so customers could send skis back even if they skied them.

 Yet, with all this bounding around, it wasn’t until the winter of 2014 that we suddenly became #1 — by accident.

-My mom (no joke) had sent one of our skis to the judging committee at I.S.P.O., an international tradeshow in Munich, Germany and by far the largest in the world.
+My mom (no joke) had sent our skis to the judging committee at I.S.P.O., an international tradeshow in Munich, Germany and by far the largest in the world.

 As it turns out, that winter we ended up winning the top award for innovation, “ISPO GOLD”, before we had a functioning website.
-Keep in mind I had just ‘learned’ we needed to sell 100% online.
 I built a website quick enough to capitalize on the first rush.

 Today, now that we’re more established, I’ve tweaked our operations a bit, but the same dogged undercurrent is still here.
 We’re constantly on the lookout for clever ways to hack growth or a unique ways to spread the work (like making a pair of Tesla skis for Elon Musk).
-We test things as fast as possible and shut them down the second they stop working in order to re-focus on a new idea.
+We test things as fast as possible and shut them down if they're not working in order to re-focus on a new idea.
 Every other company that sells through shops make changes every season once they see how sales did.
-We can check in on sales day by day, and make adjustments.
+We can check in on sales day by day, and make adjustments on the fly.
 This allows us to literally work years faster of the competition.

 On a day to day, my job is to just keep my ears open for crazy ideas and test them out to see what works.

-So, now after 8 years, RENOUN starting to get really, really fun.
+So, now after 10 years, Renoun starting to get really, really fun.
 Like “wait, designing and skiing is my job?!” fun.

 I have the best job in the world because I made it the best job in the world.